 Use your digital multimeter (DMM) to measure the resistance across the red and black 12VDC IN connectors on the rear panel.
-The resistance should be greater than 50K ohms.
+The resistance should be greater than 3K ohms.
 It may be much higher, depending upon which way you connect the leads.
 Your DMM may indicate the value is so high it is out of the range of the instrument and as it does when in ohms mode and the probes are not touching anything.
 If you are not sure, refer to your DMM instruction manual to interpret the reading.

-Use your DMM to measure the resistance between the end of R36 and ground at the exposed copper around the screws for the 2D fastener (see Figure 54).
+Use your DMM to measure the resistance between the end of R36 and ground at the exposed copper around the screws for the 2D fastener (see Figure 65).
 The resistance must be greater than 150 ohms.

-Figure 54.
+Figure 65.
 R36 Test Point.

-Use your DMM to measure the resistance between the terminal on U12 and ground shown in Figure 55.
-The resistance must be greater than 500 ohms.
+Use your DMM to measure the resistance between the terminal on U12 and ground shown in Figure 66.
+The resistance must be greater than 500 ohms (although in some K3's it may be only slightly greater than 500 ohms).

-Use your DMM to measure the resistance between the terminal on U13 and ground shown in Figure 55.
-The resistance must be greater than 150 ohms.
+Use your DMM to measure the resistance between the terminal on U13 and ground shown in Figure 66.
+The resistance must be greater than 125 ohms.

-Figure 55.
+Figure 66.
 U12 and U13 Test Points.